 Hauran enjoyed a period of great prosperity after being annexed to the Roman Empire by Emperor Trajan in 106 AD.
 At that time Qanawat was an important town called Canatha and later on Septimia Canatha, in honour of Emperor Septimius Severus; it was located at the centre of a complex system of irrigation and its current name means canals in Arabic, because of the evidence of canals dug by the Romans in its countryside.

-Museum of Suweida: (above) lintel from Qanawat showing a goddess between Athena on her left and Eros and Aphrodite on her right; (below) details of Athena and Aphrodite who holds the golden apple
+Museum of Suweida: (above) lintel from Qanawat showing Hera between Athena on her left and Eros and Aphrodite on her right (see a mosaic in Spain which depicts the three goddesses and Paris); (below) details of Athena and Aphrodite who holds the golden apple

 Baal was the main deity of Syria and Lebanon prior to the conquest of these countries by Alexander the Great in 333 BC; its name varied slightly from region to region: when the Romans annexed Hauran the process of Hellenization had already replaced the local deities with those of the Greek pantheon, but often the change was just nominal (see a page on a sanctuary dedicated to Baal/Zeus).

-From the above lintel and from the many mosaics found at nearby Philippopolis it appears that the decoration of public buildings as well as private houses was based on Greek gods and heroes.
+From the above lintel and from the many mosaics found at nearby Philippopolis it appears that the decoration of public buildings as well as private houses was based on Greek gods and myths.

 Seraya: fašade of the western basilica